minimapletinytools/tinytools/arch.md

   - `OwlTree` still needs to support id lookup as some things will continue to use id references
     - attachments
     - over the wire changes (when multiplayer support is added)
-- style objects to be switched over to swatch references rather than stored per-owl
-- see ::FUTURE FEATURES:: in TODO.txt for more stuff :D
+- see ::FUTURE FEATURES:: in TODO.txt for even more stuff :D

 ## FAQ

 - why are things randomly named after animals like 🐐🦙🦉?
   - I was having a hard time coming up with unambiguous terminology following more conventional naming patterns.
 You can see use more conventional naming in some places.
   - I like animals
+- why are so many things prefixed with potato
+  - some animals eat potatoes 🥔